8ARTEZZIO/8ARTEZZIO/README.md

 - 🎓 UDEMY: The Complete Python Bootcamp From Zero to Hero in Python by Jose Portilla
 - 🎓 HARVARD: CS50's Introduction to Programming with Python
-- 🎓 UDEMY: 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu

 ## Support Me